adhiiisetiawan/ppo-algorithms/README.md

 ## Experiment Logging

 To visualize experiment logs, the project is configured to use [Weights & Biases (wandb)](https://wandb.ai/).
-You can access the project’s experiment dashboard [here on wandb](https://wandb.ai/adhiisetiawan/ppo-algorithm?nw=nwuseradhiisetiawan) to monitor the training progress, compare results, and analyze performance across runs.
+You can access the project's experiment dashboard [here on wandb](https://wandb.ai/adhiisetiawan/ppo-algorithm?nw=nwuseradhiisetiawan) to monitor the training progress, compare results, and analyze performance across runs.

+## Development Status

+This project is under **active development**.
+While the core PPO implementations for discrete action spaces are stable and functional, we are continuously improving the codebase.

+### Currently Working
+- PPO for discrete action spaces (Classic Control & Atari)
+- TensorBoard and Weights & Biases logging
+- Video recording of training episodes

+### In Progress
+- **Continuous Action Space Support**: Implementing PPO for MuJoCo environments (e.g., HalfCheetah, Hopper, Walker2d)
+- **Enhanced Documentation**: Adding more detailed explanations, tutorials, and usage examples

+### Roadmap
+- [ ] Complete continuous action space implementation (`ppo_continous.py`)
+- [ ] Add comprehensive documentation for all implementations
+- [ ] Include pre-trained model weights
+- [ ] Add unit tests and integration tests
+- [ ] Performance benchmarks and comparison charts

+### Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+### Known Issues
+- None currently reported

+---

+**Last Updated**: October 2025